-More than 40 million annual visitors head to Los Angeles every year to spend some time checking out the city’s big attractions such as Disneyland, Universal Studios, Rodeo Drive, and more.
+More than 40 million annual visitors head to Los Angeles every year to spend some time checking out the city’s big attractions such as Disneyland, Universal Studios, Rodeo Drive, whale watching los angeles and more.
 However, just around half an hour’s drive south of LA (and very close to Anaheim, where Disneyland is located) lays another destination that you do not want to miss: Orange County.

 The “OC”, as it is known, is frequented by many Hollywood A-listers and other celebrities who call the area home or own weekenders there.
 (There are also plenty of cool hotels to choose from in the area — check out Expedia.com for some options.)
 A Southern California drawcard, Orange County boasts miles and miles of stunning Pacific beaches, as well as plenty of wilderness trails, super-yachts, coastal golf courses, and of course, many glam boutiques, restaurants, bars, and clubs.
 Read on for some OC highlights to add to your itinerary on any visit to this lovely part of the world.